 Dr. Kasiske believes that the advances that have been made in treating kidney disease are truly remarkable.
 Only fifty years ago we were not able to do any kidney transplants and today, because of improvements in technology and medical knowledge, we can do very complicated procedures and transplants that save people’s lives.

-*MMRF is not responsible for the content on external websites.
-The appearance of these links on the MMRF website does not constitute an endorsement by MMRF.
+*HHRI is not responsible for the content on external websites.
+The appearance of these links on the HHRI website does not constitute an endorsement by HHRI.